 Punch Holes for a Lacing Effect

-For a bold effect with larger stitching holes, use a punching tool like a Crop-a-Dile to punch the holes.
+For a bold effect with larger stitching holes in wood up to 1/8" thick, use a punching tool like a Crop-a-Dile to punch the holes.
 Just line up the marked indents with the punch.

 This method is best for the simplest of designs, as the result will come out looking similar to lacing cards for kids.
 But don't let that stop you from making a project suitable for an adult.
 Just choose a modern design and stitch with thicker threads, yarn or ribbon.Continue to 5 of 7 below.